As we place the final batch of canning on our pantry shelves, I have to admit that my heart is filled with pride over what is before me.

 If you are just staring out with growing and preserving your own food, I am excited for you.
 There is so much information and support available on-line these days.
 Take it day by day and you will reach your goals quickly.
 You might want to begin with making jams and jellies and pickles which are easier and can be done without any major speciality equipment.

-Here are some of the things that we grew this year grouped by how we have preserve or stored it for the winter.
+Here are some of the things that we like to grow, grouped by how we have preserve or stored it for the winter.
 We have linked to some of the recipes as well.
 There is plenty of other food in the pantry but this is a list of what we have produced using our own ingredients.

 Pickled Pantry Items